Win the Digital Shelf — watch the on-demand webinar on share of shelf & pricing intelligence · 17 min

 This aspect of the competitor analysis framework helps brands understand the broader environment in which their competitors operate, providing valuable context for strategic decision-making.

-3. Competitor Insights and Benchmarking: Setting Standards for Performance
+3. Competitive Benchmarking: Setting Performance Standards

 Competitive benchmarking is a critical part of any framework.
 By comparing their own performance against key competitors, businesses can set realistic goals and standards for improvement.